SansGuidon/bookmarks/README.md

 * [Jérôme Petazzoni](https://jpetazzo.github.io/2016/09/09/go-docker/) - (2016) Go + Docker = ♥ | tips and tricks showing how Docker can be useful when working with Go code
 * [The HFT Guy](https://thehftguy.com/2016/11/01/docker-in-production-an-history-of-failure/) - (2016) Docker in Production: A History of Failure
 * [Jennifer Riggins](https://thenewstack.io/six-lessons-bitnamis-transition-container-based-world/) - (2018) 6 Lessons from Bitnami’s Transition to Container-Based Ops
+* [can I haz non-privileged containers?](http://canihaznonprivilegedcontainers.info/) - Advocacy site for the uptake of using non-privileged containers.

 ## ChatOps
 * [nixCraft](https://www.cyberciti.biz/open-source/awesome-chatops-foss-software-for-conversation-driven-development-management/) - 7 Awesome ChatOps Open Source Software For Conversation-driven Development and Management